-One way to combat depression is to simply increase your activity level, especially in pleasurable activities - having fun - and tackling your list of tasks and responsibilities, but doing it in a realistic and achievable way, so that you set yourself up to succeed.
-Becoming more active has a number of advantages:
+The first step in reversing depression cycle is to simply increase your activity level, especially in pleasurable activities and tackling your list of tasks and responsibilities.
+However, it's important to remember to do this in a realistic and achievable way, so that you set yourself up to succeed.
+Becoming more active has a number of advantages.

 Activity helps you to feel better.
-At the very least, when you start engaging in some kind of activity, it gives your mind something else to think about - a different focus.
-Doing things, even a little at a time, can help give you a sense that you are moving forward, taking control of your life again, and doing something - experiencing a sense of ACHIEVEMENT.
-You may even find PLEASURE and enjoyment in the activities you do.
+At the very least, when you start engaging in some activity, it gives your mind something else to think about-a different focus.
+Doing things, even a little at a time, can help to give you a sense that you are moving forward, taking control of your life again, and achieving something.
+You might even find pleasure and enjoyment in the activities you do.

 Activity helps you to feel less tired.
 Usually, when you are physically tired, you need rest.
 However, when you are depressed, the opposite is true.
-Sleeping more and sitting around doing nothing will only cause you to feel more lethargic and tired.
-Also, doing nothing leaves room for your mind to ruminate on depressive thoughts, which will make your feel even more depressed.
+Sleeping more and sitting around doing nothing will only make you feel more lethargic and tired.
+Also, doing nothing leaves room for your mind to dwell on depressive thoughts, which will make you feel even more depressed.

 Activity can help you think more clearly.
-Once you get started, you may find that you take a different perspective on particular problems in your life.
+Once you get started, you might find that you take a different perspective on particular problems in your life.
 Also, because your mind takes a different focus as a result of the activity, your thoughts may become clearer.